top of page

 Image by Surface

-Some of the concerns we address include:
+Concerns we address include:

-• Anxiety (general, social, panic)
+• Anxiety (general, social)

-• Mood (depression, bipolar)
+• Mood (depression)

 • Identity (racial/ethnic, LGBTQIA+, cultural)